openvinotoolkit/openvino/docs/articles_en/openvino-workflow/model-optimization-guide/quantizing-models-post-training/quantizing-with-accuracy-control.rst

          :language: python
          :fragment: [validation]

+   .. tab-item:: ONNX
+      :sync: onnx

+      .. doxygensnippet:: docs/optimization_guide/nncf/ptq/code/ptq_aa_onnx.py
+         :language: python
+         :fragment: [validation]

 Run quantization with accuracy control
 #######################################

 ``nncf.quantize_with_accuracy_control()`` function is used to run the quantization with accuracy control.
-The following code snippet shows an example of quantization with accuracy control for OpenVINO model:
+The following code snippet shows an example of quantization with accuracy control for OpenVINO and ONNX framework:

 .. tab-set::